-If there is battery voltage on the motor control harness repeat step 3 on control harness at the control panel to ensure there is no fault with the control panel to ensure there is battery voltage at control panel then there is a problem with the control panel.
+If there is battery voltage on the motor control harness repeat step 3 on control harness at the control panel to ensure there is no fault with the control harness run.
+If there is battery voltage at control panel then there is a problem with the control panel.
 Please contact your local Side-Power distributor for service support.